 The Company's independent public accountant is the accounting firm of SyCip Gorres Velayo & Co.
 (SGV & Co.).
-The same accounting firm is tabled for reappointment for the current year at the annual meeting of stockholders.
-The representatives of the principal accountant have always been present at prior year's meetings and are expected to be present at the current year's annual meeting of stockholders.
-They may also make a statement and respond to appropriate questions with respect to matters for which their services were engaged.
+The same accounting firm is tabled for reappointment for the current year at the annual meeting of

 The current handling partner of SGV & Co. has been engaged by the Company in 2023 and is expected to be rotated every five (5) years.

 Audit-Related Fees